QiroNT/url-shorter/README.md

 # url-shorter

 A simple, low level url shorting service written with [`tiny_http`](https://github.com/tiny-http/tiny-http).\
-The service is single threaded and uses at most 2 cpu cores under normal circumstances, since multi-threading via a `RwLock` on `data` makes processing speed ~30% slower under the same cpu usage.\
+The service can scale to around 6 cpu cores under heavy load.\
 **It's just a little side project, data integrity is not guaranteed!**

 ## API